wmjpillow/OSC-D3/README.md

 So, you can face the HTML page as an "OSC node", listening to messages on 3333 and sending messages to 3334.

-Take a look at osc-side/ to examples of OSC apps.

 OSC Control Reference: